Free carpal study screening

 Many conditions and ailments can affect the normal function of your wrist.
 Sprains, fractures, stress, repetitive movements, arthritis, and carpal tunnel syndrome are all culprits for wrist pain.
 In addition, prolonged use of a computer or mouse can cause an injury to your wrist and sports-related injuries.

 A non-invasive treatment for wrist injury includes wearing a wrist guard and modifying activity.
-Our hand specialists may also recommend anti-inflammatories, physical therapy, or joint injections.
+Our hand specialists may also recommend anti-inflammatories, physical therapy for the wrist, or joint injections.

 Surgery always remains an option if the pain is long-term or consistent.
 Our hand specialists in Atlanta and Marietta, Georgia can help to navigate the many crucial ligaments and nerves in the wrist and provide treatment for your wrist joint pain.